 The competitiveness and struggles of modern living and the absence of family or friends can contribute heavily to the stress, depression, and loneliness affecting almost 90% of young professionals.
 Scientific evidence has also established that social support plays an essential role in reducing these psychological problems.

 In this aspect, co-living fares much better when compared to other traditional living arrangements.
 You are bound to bump into someone as you go in the kitchen or the lounge, and that is enough to distract you from the vicious cycle of negative thoughts.
 Or better still, you can support someone else in need.

 Co-living facilities are designed to be space-saving.
 Hence, they can allocate more space to shared areas and provide facilities like a gym, multi-purpose court and peaceful open spaces for their residents.
 A well-equipped social gym is usually the norm in co-living apartments in Singapore, which acts as a great motivator to stay healthy and fit.

 Co-living has many financial benefits over other rental arrangements, which frees up financial resources for its residents.
 Firstly, you can expect flexible rental period with no agent fee.
-For example, you can rent a room in co-living residences for as short as a month.
+For example, you can rent a room in jurong west a co-living residences for as short as a month.
 Secondly, since the rooms and common areas are fully furnished, you need not buy any furniture or household items and move in with just a suitcase.
 Thirdly, co-living helps save on commuting expenses as residences are usually located near bus stops, MRT stations and amenities like shopping malls, pharmacies, etc. All the money saved by avoiding these costs is especially precious for young professionals who can save and invest elsewhere.